drikosev/Fortran/README.md

 # Fortran

-Fortran Enhanced LALR BNF Grammar & Lexical Rules

-This Enhanced LALR grammar is processed by Syntaxis.jar
+Fortran Enhanced LALR BNF Grammar & Lexical Rules, which are processed by Syntaxis.jar